-The Horizontal Nystagmus Test (HGN) is a standardized field sobriety test (FST) that police often administer in order to gauge whether you are under the influence of alcohol and should therefore be arrested for DUI.
+The Horizontal Gaze Nystagmus Test (HGN) is a standardized field sobriety test (FST) that police use to see if you are under the influence of alcohol or have a blood alcohol content (BAC) of .08%.

-However, law enforcement officials are notorious for administering the test incorrectly.
+Law enforcement officials are notorious for administering HGN tests incorrectly.
 This generally stems from

 - lack of training,